Sales productivity and performance have been identified as the top challenges when it comes to managing account executive teams.

 - No alignment between marketing, sales, and operations.

 Here are some tips on how to deal with these issues.

 Every department has different goals, and although they should ultimately work towards achieving the same overall company goal – selling more and increasing the bottom line.

-By implementing a Sales Team Shadowing program, you can both encourage cooperation between departments and allow every employee to gain a better understanding of the customer.
+By implementing a Sales Team Shadowing program, you can encourage cooperation between departments and allow every employee to better understand the customer.

 Once you establish this process, it’s a good idea to organize a training session for participants and acquaint them with your sales pipeline and the sales process so that they can understand the basics.

 The next step is creating a rotation schedule – your employees should be allowed to shadow your sales reps’ activities once or twice a month and sit through cold calls, demos, and follow-up calls.